Ateret Cohanim: Land purchases

 Around 2000, Ateret Cohanim and another organization, the Ir David Foundation, began to acquire land in Arab neighborhoods of East Jerusalem outside the Old City.
 They operate mainly in the village of Silwan, and at the Beit Orot Yeshiva on the Mount of Olives.

 In the Old City, the yeshiva was involved in buying property from Arabs, Greeks, and Armenians.
 Ateret Cohanim reportedly owns more than 70 buildings in the Muslim Quarter.
-The property includes their yeshiva, the building that houses Yeshiva Shuvu Banim, several dormitories, a museum, and about 50 apartment units.
+The property includes their yeshiva, the building that houses Yeshiva Shuvu Bonim, several dormitories, a museum, and about 50 apartment units.
 Some of the property belonged to Jews who lived in the Muslim Quarter before they were driven out by pogroms in 1929 and 1936.

 In early 2005, news came out that Ateret Cohanim had bought three buildings in the Christian Quarter of Old City of Jerusalem that belonged to the Greek Orthodox Patriarchate of Jerusalem.
 This led to the destitution of then Patriarch Irenaios by the Holy Synod of Jerusalem, the ruling body of the Patriarchate, composed by the bishops who had elected Irenaios.
 A new Patriarch was elected, and, since 2005, the Greek Patriarchate of Jerusalem has been trying to have the sale of the three properties of the Church to Ateret Cohanim cancelled by Israeli courts.
 The Patriarchate claimed that the sales had not been approved by the Synod (the ruling body of the Greek Church), and that the finance director responsible for the sale, Nikolas Papadimos, had received money from Ateret Cohanim to advance the deal and had committed acts of theft and corruption involving funds of the Patriarchate.
 It was also pointed out that the price paid for the buildings by Ateret Cohanim was significantly lower than their market value.
 Still, in June 2022, Israel's Supreme Court ruled that Ateret Cohanim had purchased the properties legally, and that the three properties in Jerusalem's Old City now legally belong to the Jewish organization.

 In May 2015, Ateret Cohanim reclaimed legal ownership of the Old Yemenite Synagogue in the nineteenth century Jewish Yemenite Village Kfar Hashiloach (כפר השילוח) neighborhood in the Jerusalem district of Silwan.
 The building's new residents moved into the building at approximately 01:00 after being met by Arabs throwing rocks at them.

 Yeshivat Ateret Yerushalayim

 Torat Chaim Yeshiva

-In 1886, Rabbi Yitzchak Winongrad established the Torat Chaim Yeshiva on ha-Gai Street, facing the Temple Mount.
+In 1886, Rabbi Yitzchak Winograd established the Torat Chaim Yeshiva on ha-Gai Street, facing the Temple Mount.
 At its peak, about 300 students from all over the world, including Rabbis Tzvi Pesach Frank, Tzvi Yehuda Kook, and Aryeh Levin studied there.
 The ground floor of the building served as a shop selling vegetables which provided funds for the yeshiva's maintenance.